Spain · tool

 Pa amb tomàquet

-Toasted bread rubbed with ripe tomato, garlic, olive oil, and salt.
-It's a deceptively simple yet essential Catalan staple, perfect as a starter or accompaniment.
+Toasted bread rubbed with ripe tomatoes, garlic, olive oil, and salt.
+It's a simple yet essential Catalan staple, perfect as a snack or accompaniment.

 Escalivada

-A smoky medley of roasted vegetables (eggplant, bell peppers, onions, tomatoes) dressed with olive oil and salt.
-This vibrant dish showcases the best of Mediterranean produce.
+A smoky salad of roasted vegetables like eggplant, bell peppers, and onions, dressed with olive oil.
+It's a vibrant and flavorful way to enjoy seasonal produce.

 Fideuà

-Similar to paella but made with short, thick noodles instead of rice, often cooked with seafood and a rich fish broth.
-It offers a delightful chewy texture and intense oceanic flavor.
+Similar to paella but made with short, thin noodles instead of rice, often featuring seafood like prawns and monkfish.
+The toasted noodles add a delightful texture.

 Crema Catalana